 Information presented in the preceding table exhibits a reduction in peak rates, relative to the existing conditions model.
-This is the result of reduced times of concentration that occur with Discovery Park development.
 Overall runoff volumes exhibit modest increase.

-The following table is provided to examine the difference between the computed peak discharge rates and the established ARR's for the Discovery Park Micro-Study.
+The following table is provided to examine the difference between the computed peak discharge rates and the established ARR's for the Discovery Park Macro-Study.